-Dr Gruber is known as one of the champions and expert in the open rhinoplasty technique.
-Dr. Kanodia is known to be one of the best closed rhinoplasty surgeons in the world as well.
-In addition to spending a significant amount of time learning from these expert rhinoplasty surgeons, Dr. Grover had the benefit of spending time and observing other great rhinoplasty surgeons including Rollin Daniel, M.D. and Jack Sheen, M.D.
+Dr. Gruber is known as one of the champions and experts in the open rhinoplasty technique.
+Dr. Kanodia is known to be one of the best closed rhinoplasty surgeons in the world.
+In addition to spending a significant amount of time learning from these expert rhinoplasty surgeons, Dr. Grover also had the benefit of spending time and observing other great rhinoplasty surgeons including Rollin Daniel, M.D. and Jack Sheen, M.D.

-With his years of experience, his extensive training, and his passion for rhinoplasty, Dr. Grover has been able to develop his technique, skills and appreciation in order to provide his patients with natural, long lasting results and among the best rhinoplasty Orange County has available.
+With his years of experience, his extensive training, and his passion for rhinoplasty, Dr. Grover has been able to develop his technique, skills and appreciation in order to provide his patients with natural, long lasting results and some of the best rhinoplasty Orange County has available.

 Dr. Grover utilizes the open rhinoplasty, the closed rhinoplasty, as well as the closed-open rhinoplasty techniques to deliver the natural results sought after by his Orange County patients.

-Many of our Newport Beach rhinoplasty patients do not necessarily want any significant change to their nose and they still want to look like themselves.
-They do, however, seek some modifications and adjustments to improve their appearance and improve their self-confidence.
-Many patients often have some concerns about the width of their nose up by the upper part of the nose at the bones, concerns about the bump or hump on their nose which creates a suboptimal profile, and a wide, round or bulbous tip.
-Some patients also have a concern about having a crooked or misshaped nose.
+Many of our Newport Beach rhinoplasty patients do not necessarily want to significant change their nose.
+They do, however, seek some modifications and adjustments to improve their appearance and self-confidence.
+Many patients often have some concerns about the width of their nose at the upper part near the bones, about a bump or hump on their nose which creates a suboptimal profile, and the shape of their tip which might be wide, round or bulbous.
+Some patients also have a concern about having a crooked or misshapen nose.